-Some time back my wife, her good friend, and myself signed up to do a 5km running event around Lake Pflugerville, Texas.
+Some time back I signed up to do a 5km running event around Lake Pflugerville, Texas.

 5km being a fairly modest distance, I gave the event barely a thought leading up.
 But when last weekend the big day dawned – and I awoke tired, with a sore back, and horribly cold – I felt as inclined to do this run as leap out of bed to get singing to the lord at Sunday church.

-We arrived at the lake.
-And when we hopped out of the car, and my bone marrow filed for divorce courtesy of the wind blowing with the sort of chill that could make a polar bear lose faith, there was not a cell near or far that was happy to be here.
-But warming my heart as it were, as I gazed around the 400-strong Kenyan-less crowd – as much an assembly of Olympians as myself a ballet dancer – a solitary thought rose: ‘I could win this thing..’
+I arrived at the lake.
+And when I hopped out of the car, and my bone marrow filed for divorce courtesy of the wind blowing with the sort of chill that could make a polar bear lose faith, there was not a cell near or far that was happy to be here.
+But warming my heart, as it were, as I gazed around the 400-strong Kenyan-less crowd – as much an assembly of Olympians as myself a ballet dancer – a solitary thought rose: ‘I could win this thing..’

 After half an hour of small talk with the locals, the front-page headline being how each was going to regain the power of their fingers when they got home, the event coordinator hollered into his megaphone.
 ‘Slower runners at the back!
 Faster runners at the front!’